ms/buildtogether.tech/tooling/index.md

 You might already have a favorite editor.
 If you're like most programmers, you will change jobs, languages, operating systems, and nationality before you'll switch to another, because it has taken weeks or months for your hands to master the current one.
-However, if it is not an <span g="ide">integrated development environment</span> (IDE) that combines an editor with other programming tools then getting work done will take longer and hurt more than it needs to.
+However, if it is not an <span g="ide" i="IDE">integrated development environment</span> (IDE) that combines an editor with other programming tools then getting work done will take longer and hurt more than it needs to.

 IDEs were invented in the 1970s, but didn't really catch on until Borland released Turbo Pascal in the 1980s.
 They usually include these tools: